Current Parent FAQ's:

 What is the best way to meet other families at the school?

 We think the best way to meet new people is to get involved in a variety of school and parish activities throughout the year.
 Our community is such a significant part of who we are that we require 30 volunteer hours per family, and our hope is that you find fun ways to meet your hours and find many friends along the way.
 Please see the Home and School (HSA) Page for activities you can participate in and/or volunteer for.

 How does the school communicate information to families?

-Because of our commitment to be mostly paperless, the school communicates via email (through Edlio), through updates on our web site, through Instagram, Facebook, and Twitter, as well as Join Our Class and OTUS.
+Because of our commitment to be mostly paperless, the school communicates via weekly emails (through Edlio), through updates/news on our web site, through Instagram, Facebook, and Twitter, as well as Track IT Forward, Pik My Kid and Blackbaud.
 These systems are fairly easy to navigate and several have mobile APPS so you can track volunteer opportunities, log hours, announce arrival in carline, and receive emergency updates.
 If you have questions about installing or navigating these systems, check with the office, any room reps, or any HSA parent.

 What is Blackbaud?

 What types of things can I do to meet my required volunteer hours?

 We offer numerous ways to volunteer.
 One of the easiest ways to find activities is through the Track IT Forward App.
 This App lists any teacher requests, room rep requests, class parties, supplies needed, Auction hours, and any other volunteer school needs.
 You can also talk with your child's teacher about specific volunteering in the classroom or you can sign up for an official volunteer position for HSA, classroom rep, or Auction Committee.
 Any supplies purchased for the school count towards hours as well - $10=1 hour.

 Where do I log my required volunteer hours and what is Track IT Forward?

 Is there a school directory-how do I contact parents in my child's class?